icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON string is not included as a Value with Type='domain variant relation '."
 }
 ```
-    5. If the JSON name idnTable exists, the value shall be a JSON string data type.
+    5. Test case [-11506](#id-testCase-11506){ #id-testCase-11506 }: If the JSON name idnTable exists, the value shall be a JSON string data type.
 ``` json
 {
   "code": -11506,